 Last month, I switched things up.
 Instead of considering posting any net worth updates to share any financial progress I figured I’d write about my projected dividend income for the year.

-As mentioned last month, our plan is not to work for the man for the next 30 years.
+As mentioned last month, our plan is not to work for the man per se for the next 30 years.
 Job satisfaction is moderate for both my wife and I but we’d much rather choose when and how we work.
-Don’t you?

-Passive income is our key vehicle to becoming financially independent; done by owning, holding and hopefully never selling dividend-paying stocks.
+Passive income is our key vehicle to becoming financially independent; done by owning, holding and hopefully never selling most dividend-paying stocks in our portfolio.

 Next month, we might add more to our BNS position, maybe another $50 or $100 if we can but even if we don’t, I bet our dividend income will increase again – regardless of what Mr. Market does.
 I look forward to sharing that with you – more DRIPs in the bucket!